RNVizion/rnv-brand/BRAND_COLORS.md

 The register of RNVizion's **permanent** colors.
 Machine source: `engine/brand.py` (import from there; never hardcode).
 This doc is the human-readable explanation.

-Last locked: 2026-08-14 (rev 11 — **rev 10's header was stale against its own body:** it read 2026-08-10 while carrying two sections ruled 2026-08-13, so this file's version field described a document that no longer existed.
+Last locked: 2026-08-14 (rev 12 — the signal dot's ring was decoupled from its fill on both surfaces, so the ring no longer dims and the dim-end contrast figure in the signal section is retired rather than corrected.
+Records the split as landed, and records that `breathe`'s 0.5 dip now stands on parity rather than on the accessibility floor that originally set it.
+Rev 11 — **rev 10's header was stale against its own body:** it read 2026-08-10 while carrying two sections ruled 2026-08-13, so this file's version field described a document that no longer existed.
 A dated header is the only thing that surfaces a stale-base clobber, and it cannot do that job while it is itself behind.
 Rev 11 closes the signal ruling: